pishoyg/coptic/README.md

 their job.
 Their installation should be covered by `make install`.
 They are defined in [`.pre-commit-config.yaml`](.pre-commit-config.yaml).
-They run automatically before a commit, but you can trigger them with Make recipes as well.
+They run automatically before a commit, but you can trigger them with Make recipes as well by typing `make add`, `make index`, or `make test` (the three are synonymous).
-Until [#120](https://github.com/pishoyg/coptic/issues/120) is resolved, you might need to pay some attention to when to trigger them manually, though you likely only need to worry about that later.
+Until [#120](https://github.com/pishoyg/coptic/issues/120) is resolved, you will need to pay some attention to when to trigger them manually.
+As a rule of thumb, run them once after each pipeline, and before starting another downstream pipeline.

 ## `data/` Subdirectories